TheoryFebruary 14, 2026|40 min readpublished

 Most teams still optimize a single stage metric and call that progress.
 In practice, they then absorb hidden debt: calibration drift, policy conflict, brittle escalation logic, and delayed incident learning.
 The result is a paradox where local automation appears to improve while system-level trust degrades.
 This paper addresses that paradox by turning meta-cognitive monitoring into a controllable production primitive.

-Capture intent around 'when to escalate AI decisions', 'causal escalation policy', and 'human in the loop optimization for enterprise AI'.
+Typical operator questions this post is trying to answer: Capture intent around 'when to escalate AI decisions', 'causal escalation policy', and 'human in the loop optimization for enterprise AI'.

 2. Mathematical Framework